jdereg/json-io/user-guide.md

 Even though **json-io** is great for Java / Javascript serialization, here are some other uses for it:

 #### Cloning
-Many projects use `JsonWriter` to write an object to JSON, then use the `JsonReader` to read it in, cloning the original object graph:
+Many projects use `JsonIo` to write an object to JSON, then read it in, cloning the original object graph:

     Employee emp;
     // emp obtained from somewhere...
-    Employee deepCopy = (Employee) Json.Io.deepCopy(emp, null, null);   // ReadOptions, WriteOptions can be null
+    Employee deepCopy = (Employee) JsonIo.deepCopy(emp, null, null);   // ReadOptions, WriteOptions can be null

 #### Debugging
 Instead of `System.out.println()` debugging, call `JsonIo.toJson(obj, writeOptions)` and dump the JSON string out.
 That will give you the full referenceable graph dump in JSON.
-Use the pretty-print feature of `WriteOptions` to make the JSON more human-readable.
+Use the prettyPrint feature of `WriteOptions` to make the JSON more human-readable.